-How to kill your lawn and start over with New Grass
+How to kill your lawn and start over with new grass

-Firstly, try to avoid spraying too many chemicals on lawns and lawn soil to kill everything as these are harmful to our river and stream habitats.
+Firstly, try to avoid spraying too many chemicals on lawns and lawn soil to kill everything, as these are harmful to our river and stream habitats.

-There are isolated exceptions when we break our rule but generally we’d suggest you strip off the old grass with a sod cutter, thereby exposing the underlying soil, and starting over from scratch.
-While doing this be careful of underlying tree roots.
+There are isolated exceptions when we break our rule but generally we’d suggest you strip off the old grass with a sod cutter, exposing the underlying soil so you can start over from scratch.
+While doing this, be careful of underlying tree roots.

-If herbicides are your only option we recommend Killzall by Hi-Yeild.
+If herbicides are your only option we recommend Killzall by Hi-Yield.
 Following their simple instructions should get you the results you’re looking for.